LCOGT/neoexchange/README.md

 ## History

+### 1.8.0

+- Adding ability to push candidates to Agent NEO on the Zooniverse platform
+- Change ReqDB observation submission to Valhalla API submission

 ### 1.7.2

 New MPC site code (Q58) for the 0.4m telescope at Siding Spring.
 Use case-sensitive searches for updating NEOCP Bodies.